SGA and Clubs

 The purpose of this organization is to provide the highest level of education for student nurses while aiding in the development of the whole person.
 Students model integrity and leadership in both their educational activities and their interactions with peers, other healthcare professionals and the public for whom they care.
 The club abides by and will further the standards of nursing education and influence education legislation, program development and technology use.

-The Vision Seekers Club serves as a unifying club for nontraditional students to fully integrate into the whole experience of college life and culture.
+Vision Seekers serves as a unifying club for nontraditional students to fully integrate into the whole experience of college life and culture.
+Alumni and staff have the opportunity to mentor and tutor low skilled students in academics.
+"Teach what you know!"

 VOCATIONAL NURSING STUDENT ORGANIZATION (VNSO)